Pholcodine

 Pholcodine is an opioid cough suppressant (antitussive).
 It helps suppress unproductive coughs and also has a mild sedative effect, but has little or no analgesic effects.
 It is also known as morpholinylethylmorphine and homocodeine.

 Pholcodine is found in certain cough lozenges, and more commonly as an oral solution, typically 5 mg / 5 ml.
 Adult dosage is 5-10 ml up to 3-4 times daily.
 Pholcodine now largely replaces the previously more common codeine linctus, as it has a much lower potential for dependence.

 Pholcodine has been widely used as an antitussive agent but by 2023 concerns over its association with anaphylaxis in some circumstances meant that it has been withdrawn from sale in many territories.
 Pholcodine is not prescribed in the United States where it is classed as a Schedule I drug, the most highly controlled drug category.

+Following the conclusion of a review of post-marketing safety data by the Medicines and Healthcare products Regulatory Agency, all pholcodine-containing medicines were recalled and withdrawn from the UK as a precaution.
+The available data has demonstrated that pholcodine use, particularly in the twelve months before general anesthesia with NMBAs (neuromuscular blocking agents), is a risk factor for developing an anaphylactic reaction to NMBAs.
+In December 2022, the European Medicines Agency recommended their withdrawal in the EU.
+As of February 2023, the Australian Therapeutic Goods Administration canceled the registration of pholcodine.

 Mechanism of action

 Pholcodine is readily absorbed from the gastrointestinal tract and freely crosses the blood–brain barrier.
 It acts primarily on the central nervous system (CNS), causing depression of the cough reflex, partly by a direct effect on the cough centre in the medulla.
 It is metabolized in the liver and its action may be prolonged in individuals with hepatic insufficiency (i.e. liver problems).
 Its use is therefore contraindicated in patients with liver disease, while care is advised in patients with hepatic impairment.